BertyBasset/SynthCustomControls/README.md

 ```

 ## Using Themes
-Instead of applying appearane properties to a knob contorl one by one, you can so so en-masse using a Themes file.
-If you have multiple themese files, they can be changed using a single line of code.
+Instead of applying appearance properties to a knob control one by one in xaml or codebehind, you can so so en-masse using a Themes file.
+If you have multiple themese files, they can be swapped over using a single line of code.

 ## Notes